Toddses/wpkit/README.md

 Now future deployments to `production` will no longer require the prompt session.

-If you're managing deployments, but not doing a lot of the developing or management of the repos, there is no need to host the git repo in your local environment.
+If you're managing deployments, but not doing a lot of the developing or management of the repos, there is no need to keep a copy of the repo in your local environment.
 You could do something like

 ```sh
 $ mkdir -p ~/deployments/project